Best Brokers With USD Accounts 2026

 This account type is the most common base currency globally due to the US Dollar’s status as the world’s primary reserve currency.
 In fact, a USD account is offered by over 90% of the brokers we’ve evaluated.

-USD accounts offer several advantages:
+The best trading accounts with USD offer several advantages:

 - Avoiding Currency Conversion Costs: You save on the fees associated with converting funds into USD, which is especially beneficial when trading US-based financial instruments.